AlexSkrypnyk/customizer/README.md

 The demonstration questions provided in the [`customize.php`](https://github.com/AlexSkrypnyk/template-project-example/blob/main/customize.php) file will ask you to provide a package name, description, and license.
-The answers are then processed by updating the `composer.json` file and replacing the package name in the project files.
+The answers are then processed by updating the `composer.json` file and replacing the package name in other project files.

 ## Configuration